Author

 1. Block Storage

 Block storage utilizes a technique that involves dividing data into distinct blocks, each having a unique identifier, and storing them as independent entities on a server.
 These blocks are then efficiently dispersed across optimized locations within the cloud network, enhancing system performance.
-This method is particularly advantageous for managing large data volumes with low-latency demands, making it highly suitable for high-performance workloads, especially robust databases.

 Use Cases Of Block Storage